ViktoriyaRyazhska/Lv-339.TravelStoryServer/src/main/resources/db/liquibase-readme.txt

     databasechangeloglock table ensure only one instance of Liquibase is running at one time

--generate changelog first time(generates only columns)

-	* run application

-	* run liquibase:generateChangeLog

 -generate changelog (generates only columns)

 	* change entities

 	* change property file name outputChangeLog in application.properties (e.g. from 1.0 to 1.1)

-	* run application, wait while new tables will have created
+	* run application

 	* run liquibase:generateChangeLog

--update db of latest changelog

-    * run liquibase: update

-    (liquibase:migrate is deprecated)